-6.7 Online safety in school and away from school
+6.9 Online safety in school and away from school

-All schools will continue to provide a safe environment, including online.
+All schools will continue to do all they reasonably can to provide a safe environment, including online.
 This includes the use of an online filtering system.
 Where students are using computers in school, appropriate supervision will be in place.